Resistance: A Graphic Novel – Kathryn Briggs and Val McDermid (Profile Books, 2021)

 From The Fate of the Artist, by Eddie Campbell

-We should be careful that in making such comparisons we aren’t just trying to box an artist in, especially when we’re comparing a women with their older male peers.
-So for the avoidance of doubt: those references are broad brush strokes, while the real story in Briggs’ work is in the details, all of which are very much her own.
+We should be careful that in making such comparisons we aren’t just trying to box an artist in, especially when we’re comparing them with their older male peers.
+So for the avoidance of doubt: those references are broad brush strokes, while the real story in Briggs’ work is in the details, all of which are very much their own.

 All I can really talk about is the experience of actually reading the damn things!